District Level Professional Development Leaders

 Explore how white-majority settings present unique challenges to professional learning on diversity, equity, and inclusion and how to mitigate limitations that exist in these settings.
-Determine how to use constructivist learning theory to support deeper understanding about race and racism.
-Examine how emotive and narrative experiences build racial literacy.
+Learn how the CARE Framework for Antiracist Education can support DEI efforts and build racial literacy.

 1402 | All Means ALL: Auditing Curriculum for Diversity and Inclusion